WBJisMyName/READMETest/README.md

 Get S.M.A.R.T Information for Transcend SDXC430T and SDXC450I.

 -------------------------
-The various statuses of SD and MicroSD products are located in the SMART block of the device.
+The various statuses of MicroSD products are located in the SMART block of the device.
 By reading and analyzing the SMART block, you can grasp the product name, serial number, firmware version, Erase count, health, etc. of the device, so as to monitor and find the device early potential problems.
-This document provides a way to read and print SMART block to enable SMART command in Raspberry Pi.
+This document provides a way to read and print SMART block to enable SMART command via the MicroSD port on Raspberry Pi.

 Hardware requirements
 -------------------------